About Southern Strop Co.

 Then there’s the precision, CNC cut polycarbonate base - an equally intentional choice.

-This strong thermoplastic, whether clear or dyed, is inherently lightweight, completely flat, non porous and dimensionally stable.
-Offering a surprising level of rigidity and a strength-to-weight ratio that means it wont flex like timbers of the same thickness would.
+Its a strong thermoplastic, whether clear or dyed, is inherently lightweight, completely flat, non porous and will not warp - adding to its high level of dimensionally stability.
+It offers an exceptional level of rigidity and a strength-to-weight ratio, meaning it wont flex like commonly used timber(s) of the same thicknesses would.

-Altogether, this makes my strops not only more forgiving but also much more effective - especially for beginners or anyone still perfecting their technique.
-They can cut their learning curve significantly.
+This combination of materials is not only more forgiving but also much more effective - especially for beginners or those still honing their stropping technique.
+My strops can cut your learning curve significantly.
+Even for the most proficient, seasoned sharpeners they will deliver exceedingly superior results.

 Kangaroo Leather & Why It's So Special.